Flowers for Algernon: Background

-A pivotal moment occurred in 1957 while Keyes was teaching English to students with special needs, and one of them asked if it would be possible for the student to be put into an ordinary class (mainstreamed) if he worked hard and became smart.
+A pivotal moment occurred in 1957 while Keyes was teaching English to students with disabilities, and one of them asked if it would be possible for the student to be put into an ordinary class (mainstreamed) if he worked hard and became smart.
 Keyes also witnessed the dramatic change in another learning-disabled student who regressed after he was removed from regular lessons.
 Keyes said that "When he came back to school, he had lost it all.
 He could not read.
 He reverted to what he had been.
 It was a heart-breaker."